-PM Modi launches initiative focusing on generating Green Credits through plantation on degraded wasteland
+PM Modi launches initiative focusing on generating green credits through plantation on degraded wasteland

 This platform aims to influence global policies, practices, and the demand for green credits.

+"It will facilitate global collaboration, cooperation and partnership through exchange of knowledge, experiences and best practices in planning, implementation and monitoring of environment positive actions through programmes/mechanisms like Green Credits," the ministry said.

 The Green Credits Initiative mirrors the Green Credit Programme launched domestically in October.
-It's a pioneering market-based mechanism rewarding voluntary environmental actions in various sectors by individuals, communities, and the private sector.
-PTI GVS ZH AKJ ZH ZH
+It is a market-based mechanism rewarding voluntary environmental actions in various sectors by individuals, communities, and the private sector.
+PTI GVS ZH AKJ AKJ